rishabh-147/project-portfolio2.0/README.md

 7. **Contributing**: How others can contribute to the project.
 8. **License**: The type of open-source license under which your project is released (MIT License in this case).
 9. **Acknowledgements**: Credits for tools and libraries used.

-This README will serve as a good starting point for anyone browsing your GitHub project to understand what it is and how they can use or contribute to it.